Meet Our CPCRN Scholars

 Elsa currently supports implementation of the Colorado Cancer Screening Program (CCSP), housed at the University of Colorado, as well as additional cancer prevention and control initiatives.
 CCSP is one of the largest preventive screening programs in Colorado, focused on utilizing patient navigation to reduce health disparities for colorectal and lung cancer screening, as well as hereditary cancers.
 Elsa has been working in the cancer prevention field since 2016 and has also worked as a project coordinator for a college skin cancer prevention initiative and the Research Engagement Manager for a national colorectal cancer nonprofit.
 Elsa has a Bachelor of Science in Public Health and Master of Public Health with a concentration in Health Education and Communication from Tulane University.
 She is passionate about working with communities across the state and nationwide to increase equitable access to and reduce barriers to preventive care.

-Samantha Werts-Pelter, MPH, University of Arizona
+Samantha Werts-Pelter, PhD, MPH, Affiliate Member

 Expertise: